microsoft/azure-pipelines-tasks/Tasks/AzureFileCopyV1/README.md

 * **Storage Account**: The name of an existing storage account in the Azure Subscription specified earlier.

-* **Destination**: The target for copying the files and is either an Azure blob or VMs.
+* **Destination**: The target for copying the files is either an Azure blob or VMs.
 The section below details the parameters that need to be filled-out if the target is Azure VMs.

  * **Resource Group**: Name of the resource group that contains the Azure VMs.